 Step 1: Pick a start date

 The first step is pretty easy—establish a start date!
-Many companies tend to think about benefits on a calendar year basis during open enrollment, but the awesome part about ICHRA is that it can happen any time of year and will trigger a special enrollment period so your employees can find plans on the individual market outside of the open enrollment dates.
+Many companies tend to think about benefits on a calendar year basis during open enrollment, but the awesome part about ICHRA is that it can start any time of year and will trigger a special enrollment period so your employees can find plans on the individual market outside of the open enrollment dates with ease.

-One of the best parts about ICHRA is that you can divide employees into nine classes to determine what kind of benefit they receive.
-These classes include full time, part time, seasonal, employees working abroad, employees in a waiting period, employees under 25, employees working under a collective bargaining agreement, employees working outside the geographical area of the business, or a combination of any of those.
+One of the best parts about the Individual Coverage HRA is the ability to divide employees into eleven+ custom classes to determine what kind of benefit they receive (ICHRA to all employees, ICHRA to certain classes, no benefit to certain classes, or a traditional group benefit to certain classes).
+These classes include full time, part time, seasonal, salaried, non-salaried, employees working abroad, employees in a waiting period, employees working under a collective bargaining agreement, temporary employees in a staffing firm, employees in a specific geographic location, or a combination of any of those.

 Your next step is to determine how much you’ll give employees to reimburse them for premium costs and medical expenses.
 You can set a different monthly allowance for varying classes that you choose to include, and can even integrate this option with a traditional group plan if you choose.
-From there, you can even divide each class by family size or age if you so choose.
-And remember, there’s no minimum or maximum limits on contributions!
+From there, you can further increase allowances based on age or number of dependents.

 The IRS and Department of Labor have a variety of rules to follow regarding HRAs.
 Failure to comply with the rules will result in penalties.
 Your legal plan documents, which will include a formal plan document and summary plan document, must include the ICHRA policies including monthly reimbursement amounts, class structure, claims processes, reimbursement eligibility, and information on HIPAA and other procedures involving privacy.

 Step 5: Communicate your new benefit to employees